finntendoverse/msu-05-third-party-apis-challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\[array\] = \[array\].filter(task => task.id !== parseInt(taskCardId));<br>
 }<br>
 <br>
-This code handles checking if the id of the deleted task card is included within the toDo array.
+This code handles checking if the id of the deleted task card is included within the given array.
 If it is, then it will be removed from that array.
-This syntax is repeated several more times to handle deleting the task from the other 2 arrays, and in the handleDrag function to update the arrays as tasks are dragged and dropped.
+This syntax is repeated several times in the handleDeleteTask function to handle deleting the task from each array when a task is deleted, and in the handleDrag function to update the arrays as tasks are dragged and dropped.

 ## Deployed Application
 [Deployed Application Link](finntendoverse.github.io/msu-05-third-party-apis-challenge/)